 “On average, SaaS sales cycles can range from 3 to 9 months, depending on the product and market segment.” – Rebecca Matias

-Patience and exceptional follow-ups are secrets to thriving amid an unusual sales cycle in SaaS.
+Patience and exceptional follow-ups are the secrets to thriving amid an unusual sales cycle in SaaS.
 In particular, SaaS providers who recently launched their sales program may lack precise data on how long it will take to close a deal.
 It can lead to unrealistic expectations, unnecessary pressures, and unreachable quotas.
-Another problem is staff turnover which replaces team members who leave the company.
+Another problem is staff turnover, which replaces team members who leave the company.

 SaaS sales don’t happen in a single transaction.
 It can take weeks or months for the buying committee to approve the purchase.
 The complexity and price of the SaaS tool may further lengthen the sales cycle.
 By contrast, less complex and less pricey solutions will sell faster.